Managing unreasonable conduct by complainants

 Unreasonable conduct by complainants can take up an inordinate amount of an agency’s time and resources.
-Based on strategies developed as part of a joint project by the nine Australasian Parliamentary Ombudsman offices, this one-day workshop provides staff with specific strategies and skills to effectively and confidently manage with unreasonable complainant conduct (UCC).
+This one-day workshop provides you with specific strategies and skills to effectively and confidently manage unreasonable conduct by complainants (UCC).

 - your examples of UCC